igraph/igraph.org/workshop.md

 ---
 layout: generic
+title: Workshop on the sustainability of network analysis software
 mainheader: Workshop on the sustainability of network analysis software
 lead: 21-22 June, 2023 - University Leiden, Leiden, the Netherlands
 ---